Goto - Tutorials

 not only provides free promotion; it also gets your App critiqued, thus allowing you

-to tweak it; if need be, before distributing it to the large App Market Places like Google and Amazon.
+to tweak it; if need be, before distributing it to your selected app stores.

 App The World - Include Additional Languages